Fee rules for certain target groups

 However, an exemption can also be granted upon application if contributors receive certain social security benefits from the state.
 This includes state-supported financial assistance for students known as BAföG.
-However, those receiving other social security benefits such as the unemployment benefit II or the guaranteed minimum pension are entitled to apply for the exemption from the obligation to pay the licence fee [in German].
+However, those receiving other social security benefits such as citizens’ income (previously unemployment benefit II) or the guaranteed minimum pension are entitled to apply for the exemption from the obligation to pay the licence fee [in German].

 If a person has one or more secondary dwellings in addition to the main one, only one licence fee must be paid.
 The exemption for a secondary dwelling must be applied for [in German], as with every other exemption.